cifren/FlamingoCommandQueue/Resources/doc/usage.md

 Queue
 =====
+You can line up commands in a table, everytime a command's instance is created, the system will line up the commands instance and execute them one by one.

-You can line up a command in the entity/table `FlgScriptRunningInstance`, the thing you have to do is to declare a group's name.
+The commands will be stored into the entity/table `FlgScriptRunningInstance`, the thing you have to do is to declare a group's name.

 ```php
 <?php